fimbullinter/wotan/packages/wotan/README.md

 ## Enable or disable rules with comments

 Sometimes you need to enable or disable a specific rule or all rules for a section of a file.
 This can be done using comments.
 It doesn't matter if you use `//` or `/* */`.
 Multiple rule names are separated by comma.
+It's not possible to enable a rule with a comment if that rule is not already enabled in the configuration for that file.
+That means comments can only enable rules that were previously disabled by a comment.

 * `// wotan-disable` disables all rules from the start of the comment until the end of the file (or until it is enabled again)
 * `// wotan-enable` enables all rules from the start of the comment until the end of the file.
 Enable comments have the same mechanics as disable comments.